• Skip to primary navigation

 useful tips

-These tips come in handy when making air fryer breakfast sausages:
+These tips come in handy when making air fried breakfast sausages:

 • You do not need to spray or grease your air fryer basket.
 This is because sausages already have a high-fat content and will release some fat during cooking.

-• Increase the cooking time by 2-3 minutes for thicker sausages, and make sure to check on them mid-cooking.
+• Adjust the time accordingly for thicker sausages, and make sure to check on them mid-cooking.

 • It is fine for the sausages to touch, just make sure they are lying in a single layer in the basket.